• top-urologist-nyc-bpd-ed-prostate-cancer-01

 Medications

-• Beta-3 Agonists: Medications like mirabegron help relax the bladder muscle and increase its storage capacity.
+• Beta-3 agonists: Such as mirabegron (Myrbetriq), which relax the bladder and increase its capacity.

 Botox Injections